 Double lane urban roads: 50 kph | 18 mph

 Please note that speeding fines can be applied even if you only exceed the limit by 1kph and that speed camera detectors and jammers are strictly prohibited and subject to fines.

 Overtaking can only be done on the left side of the car which you wish to pass and when there is a broken white line.
 Always indicate when pulling out to overtake and when pulling back in.

-Outside built-up areas drivers of cars and motorcycles may exceed the limit by 20 kph to overtake a slower vehicle on roads with one lane in each direction.
+It is no longer acceptable for drivers of cars and motorcycles outside built-up areas to exceed the limit by 20 kph to overtake a slower vehicle on roads with one lane in each direction.